tweag/topiary/docs/book/src/cli/usage/prefetch.md

 <!-- DO NOT REMOVE THE "usage:{start,end}" COMMENTS -->
 <!-- usage:start -->
 ```
-Prefetch all languages in the configuration
+Prefetch languages in the configuration

-Usage: topiary prefetch [OPTIONS]
+Usage: topiary prefetch [OPTIONS] [LANGUAGE]

+Arguments:
+  [LANGUAGE]  Fetch specified language (if not provided, all languages are prefetched)

 Options:
   -f, --force                          Re-fetch existing grammars if they already exist